sankeerthvodela/github-authentication/README.md

 # github-authentication

-# Copy the files into www folder and added sql query in the folder.
+# Install Wamp server and copy the files into www folder in wamp server.